elunna/nerfhack-changelog/README.md

 * Damage dealt/effects felt are adjusted based on the percentage intrinsic currently possessed.
 Damage reduction is rounded down, requiring slightly more resistance to be effective.
 * Gremlins steal half as much intrinsics (25 + d25)% instead of (50 + d50)%.
 This is because their intrinsic stealing attack can trigger anytime of day.
 * Cold traps and ice demons steal the same amount of cold resistance as gremlins.
+* Enlightenment always shows the partial percentage acquired for intrinsics.
+If you have an extrinsic source that will be displayed separately.

 ### PARTIAL REFLECTION